 Support the podcast on Patreon.
 Follow the show on Twitter.
 Learn more at the pod's website.
 Get the free newsletter.

 This show is hosted, produced, and edited by Will DiGravio.
 Emily Su Bin Ko is the show's associate producer.
-Music via Free Music Archive
+Music via Free Music Archive.

 The Video Essay Podcast turned three-years-old in July!
 On today's show, Will offers highlights from the first ten episodes of the show.
 Topics include: